tusharmakkar08/Imagyy/README.md

 Facebook Image Graph Search
 ===========================

-Due to the advent of Post Search , it's difficult to use the feature of "Photos of" which was earlier done using graph search .
+Due to the advent of Post Search, it's difficult to use the feature of "Photos of" which was earlier done using graph search.
 This application aims to solve that problem.
+You can read more about the project [here](http://tusharmakkar08.github.io/Facebook_Graph_Search_Images/).

 Extension 1 :
 -------------